Will getting a personal loan affect getting a mortgage?

 The Rocket LoansSM application process makes borrowing simple.

-One feature of a loan applicant’s finances that virtually all mortgage lenders scrutinize is the applicant’s debt-to-income ratio (DTI), which is expressed as a percentage and calculated by dividing your monthly debt payments by your gross monthly income.
+One feature of your finances that virtually all mortgage lenders scrutinize is your debt-to-income ratio (DTI), expressed as a percentage and calculated by dividing your monthly debt payments by your gross monthly income.

 DTI comes in two forms: